Trial of Oscar Pistorius: Contested issues at the trial

-Was Pistorius wearing prosthetics
+Wearing of prosthetic legs

 At the bail hearing, the prosecution argued that Pistorius was wearing his prosthetic legs when he shot Steenkamp, claiming that the time he took to put them on was evidence of premeditated murder.
 However, when the case went to trial, Nel agreed that Pistorius was not wearing them at the time of the shooting, after prosecution witness Christian Mangena, a police ballistics analyst, testified "the shooter was most likely not wearing prosthetic legs".

 Prosecution witness Johannes Vermeulen, a police forensic analyst, testified Pistorius was probably not wearing his prosthetic legs when he broke the toilet door down with a cricket bat after the shooting either.
-However, defence lawyer, Roux pointed out to Vermeulen that if Pistorius had been on his stumps, he would not have been able to balance while swinging a cricket bat with enough force to break the door.
+However, defence lawyer Roux pointed out to Vermeulen that if Pistorius had been on his stumps, he would not have been able to balance while swinging a cricket bat with enough force to break the door.

-Their relationship
+Pistorius–Steenkamp relationship

 Text messages

 Pistorius and Steenkamp had only been dating for three months when she was shot.
 Peet van Zyl, Pistorius's agent, testified that Pistorius was in a "loving and caring relationship" with Steenkamp.
 Van Zyl described the sprinter as "hypervigilant", and said he rarely lost his temper.

 On 24 March, the court heard testimony about messages sent on iPhones between Pistorius and Steenkamp using WhatsApp.
 Ninety percent of them were described as loving and normal, but there were a few from Steenkamp accusing Pistorius of jealousy and possessiveness.
 In one of them, sent less than three weeks before her killing, Steenkamp told Pistorius "I'm scared of you sometimes, of how you snap at me", and described his behaviour as "nasty".

 Roux pointed out that out of 1,700 messages between Pistorius and Steenkamp, only four conversations were argumentative.
 Roux told the Court: "There was a disagreement, unhappiness, but if you look at the messages, it was resolved very quickly."
 On 13 February, just a few hours before she died, Steenkamp sent Pistorius a text saying: "You are an amazing person with so many blessings and you are more than cared for."
 Pistorius replied: "Stay tonight if you like."

 Steenkamp died on Valentine's Day.
 At one point in the trial, Roux asked Pistorius to read from a Valentine card which Steenkamp had given the athlete before she died.
 Steenkamp wrote: "I think today is a good day to tell you that, I love you."